Measurement-induced phase transition in periodically driven free-fermionic systems: Conclusions

-In this work, we investigate the effect of periodic drive in a continuously monitored free-fermionic lattice model.
-It is well-known that in the absence of the drive, such systems undergo a measurement-induced entanglement phase transition from critical (logarithmic) to area law.
-Our main finding is that periodically driven non-interacting systems also go through a measurement-induced entanglement phase transition, and the universality class of this transition also seems to be preserved, which belongs to the BKT universality class.
-In general, for a given drive protocol, the low-frequency regime favors the critical phase more, implying that the critical measurement strength (transition point) increases with the time period.
-Moreover, we have also investigated a drive protocol in which the hopping amplitudes are varied completely symmetrically around zero in the form of square-pulse and sinusoidal drive and found that such a drive can't cause a phase transition independent of any frequency regime; it always promotes an area-law entanglement phase in the thermodynamic limit.
+Moreover, we have investigated a drive protocol in which the hopping amplitudes are varied completely symmetrically around zero in the form of square-pulse and sinusoidal drives and found that such a drive can't cause a phase transition independent of any frequency regime; it always promotes an area-law entanglement phase in the thermodynamic limit.
 This result is a bit surprising, especially given that disorder-induced similar-driven systems tend to favor de-localization in the low-frequency regime~\cite{PhysRevB.103.184309}.
 Our results suggest several interesting directions for future work.
 The role of disorders, interactions in the monitored Floquet system, and their relationship to Floquet-MBL~\cite{jakub.23} remain a challenging problem.
+It would be interesting if one could extend the analysis presented in Ref.~\cite{mirlin.2023,arealaw_1_starchl2024generalized} to driven systems like ours in future studies.